 - Clothing Works

 - Counseling Program

 Basic services are provided cost-free to those in need.
 Needs are defined broadly, and are not always financial.

 Any community member in crisis or in need of social work consultation, volunteer opportunities or other related service is welcome at Helpline House.

 Helpline House is centrally located in Winslow on Knechtel Way.

 See Us In Action!

-NEW AND EASY WAY TO MAKE A DIFFERENCE
+EASY WAY TO MAKE A DIFFERENCE